sofiavega98/trap_cancer_SpaceTimeMC/README.md

 * `1_sim_freq.R` is a script to generate simulated data and run the data on the frequentist models Athey MC, GSC, and ASC.
 * `1_sim_freq_smooth.R` is a script to generate simulated data and run the data on the frequentist models Athey MC, GSC, and ASC. but includes a temporal smoothing pre-processing step.
 * `2_process_results.R` is a script to take the individual Bayesian simulation results and saves them as one
-* `3_summarize_results.R.R` is a script to take the simulation results, calculate absolute percent biases of the counterfactual, and prepare results to inputted into a table.
+* `3_summarize_results_filter.R` is a script to take the simulation results, calculate absolute percent biases of the counterfactual, and prepare results to inputted into a table.
 All absolute percent biases are calculated in the same format as ASC from Ben-Michael et al.
-* `3_summarize_results_freq.R` is a script to take the frequentist simulation results, calculate absolute percent biases of the counterfactual, and prepare results to inputted into a table.
+* `\code\3_summarize_results_freq.R` is a script to take the frequentist simulation results, calculate absolute percent biases of the counterfactual, and prepare results to inputted into a table.
 All absolute percent biases are calculated in the same format as ASC from Ben-Michael et al.
-* `4_make_tables.R` is a script to create LaTeX tables used in the paper.
+* `\code\4_make_tables.R` is a script to create LaTeX tables used in the paper.
-* `\Main\` contains shell scripts ending in ".sh" to launch jobs on the FASRC cluster for the results in the main paper.
+* `\tau1\` contains shell scripts ending in ".sh" to launch jobs on the FASRC cluster for the results in the main paper.
-* `\Sensitivity_Analysis\` contains shell scripts ending in ".sh" to launch jobs on the FASRC cluster for the results in the supplemental section of the paper
+* `\tau08\` contains shell scripts ending in ".sh" to launch jobs on the FASRC cluster for the results in the supplemental section of the paper.

 ## Application
 Code related to running the models on cancer data is found in `\Application\` and `\Sensitivity_Analysis_1983_2003\`.
 Within each folder, are folders for each outcome, `/Leukemia/` and `/Lymphoma/` with associated code and shell scripts inside.